prestodb/tempto/README.md

 ## Setup

+To use Tempto you need machine to execute test code and machine or machines to run tested application.

-Note: the machine running the framework and tests does not have to be the same as the machine or set of machines running your SQL on Hadoop database.
+Note that the machine running the framework and tests does not have to be the same as the machine or set of machines running your SQL on Hadoop database.
+For example, typical configuration is
-For example, the framework and tests can be running on a Jenkins slave and the framework will remotely interact with your cluster.
+* the framework and tests running on a Jenkins slave

-**TODO:** we should include here information which jar to use as dependency, and where to put file with properties, how to setup maven plugins...
+* tested application cluster is running on separate machines and is accessed over network

 ## Logging